wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

 Tuning a Flywheel Speed Controller
 ==================================

-In this section, we will calibrate a flywheel used for launching gamepieces.
+In this section, we will calibrate controllers for a gamepiece-launching flywheel.

 Flywheel Mechanism Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~